 Traditionally, this pickle is made with very unripe mangoes with light green flesh.
 Since I couldn’t find mangoes this green (called raw mangoes in Indian recipes), I opted for the least ripe mango I could find.
 All these tweaks result in a pickle that, while not traditional, is surprisingly complex and delicious all the same.
 If you can get your hands on green mangoes, definitely use them in this recipe.

 Give it a go!

 Regardless of the mangoes you wind up using, make sure the skin is smooth and unblemished.
 And while asafetida is optional, please try to get your hands on this flavoring.
-It adds a savoriness that it is hard to beat and if you want to learn more about asafoetida, see Nisha Mahulika‘s explanation.
+It adds a savoriness that it is hard to beat.
+To learn more about asafoetida, see Nisha Mahulika's explanation.
 Since this is a quick pickle, it won’t last as long as the long-fermented version.
 If you are not going to be eating your instant mango pickle within several weeks, but want to keep it longer, heat an additional 1/4 cup of oil to the smoking point and pour it over the mango to cover the pieces.

 See the Notes below before you cook.

 - 1 large unripe mango ~ Or two small ones, see Notes below

 - 3/4 teaspoon sea or table salt ~ See Notes below

 - 1/4 cup sesame oil ~ Or neutral oil of your choice, see Notes below